esther-W-Wanjiru/BLUE_TEAM_Senior_Project/QuickProjectOverview_WhatWeWillBuild(CS4850_SP101_BlueTeam_AttackSurfaceManagementProject).md

 1. A virtual lab of target assets (Ubuntu web servers, internal services).

-2. An ASM host that runs discovery and vulnerability tools (Nmap, Amass, Masscan, OpenVAS/GVM).
+2. An ASM host that runs discovery and vulnerability tools (Nmap, Amass, OpenVAS/GVM).

 3. An indexing \+ dashboard backend (OpenSearch \+ Dashboards).